HousseinSA/Construction-Supply-Rentals/WORKFLOW_STRUCTURE.md

 Page Layout: /equipment?city=nouakchott
 Equipment in Nouakchott (45 items found)

+les 500h / 9% 1000h 8%

+for sale 5%
+****
+for cammion  plus 1  month 9% plus de 2 month 8%
+for engine each 100h is  1% increae by each 100h increment and it stop commitin fix at 10% when it reach 1000h

 🚜 Terrassement (12 items)
 ├── Pelle hydraulique - 5000 UM/hour
 ├── Mini-pelle - 3000 UM/hour